 Maddock Nursery in Fallbrook is one final place that I’ll mention where you can find the most common varieties.
 The distinction of Maddock is that they grow their own trees.
 They have been doing so forever and they do it very well.

 To find uncommon varieties of avocado trees for sale you must visit smaller, sometimes peculiar, places.

 In the avocado epicenter of Fallbrook, you find Atkins Nursery.
-Established by Oliver Atkins, who long served as the chairman of the California Avocado Society’s Variety Committee, the nursery is now owned and run by others, but propagating rare avocado varieties continues.
-They are truly one of a kind, offering varieties found at no other retail nursery, varieties such as Sharwil, Nabal, Gwen, Nimlioh, Queen, Hellen, Ardith, and on and on.
+Established by Oliver Atkins, who long served as the chairman of the California Avocado Society’s Variety Committee, the nursery is now owned and run by Victor Gonzales, but propagating rare avocado varieties continues.
+They are truly one of a kind, offering varieties found at almost no other retail nursery, varieties such as Sharwil, Nabal, Gwen, Nimlioh, Queen, Ardith, and on and on.